blocoio/cardcase/README.md

 - Add your `google_analytics_tracker.xml` to the `app/src/main/res/xml` folder
 - Add your `google-services.json` file to the `app` folder

+## Contributing
+If you're new to open-source, we recommend you to checkout our [_Contributing Guidelines_](https://github.com/blocoio/cardcase/blob/master/CONTRIBUTING.md) and [Setup Guidelines](https://github.com/blocoio/cardcase/blob/master/SETUP_GUIDELINES.md).
+Feel free to fork the project and send us a pull request.

 ## License

     Copyright 2016 Block Studio, Lda